OpenGradient/erc-onchain-agent/agent-erc.md

 The standard is intended to establish an interface and execution framework for agents that can freely interact and build on each other.
 Similar to how classes expose interfaces for other classes to use in object-oriented programming, agents should be able to communicate and share their capabilities and the type of input they expect from consumers.
 The primary difference is that for agents, everything is expressed as a natural language string.
 Agents that want to utilize existing agents deployed to the network can use reasoning frameworks such as chain-of-thought or Re-Act to use “tools” to solve their tasks.
 These tools could be smart contracts or other agents.
 When used from a reasoning framework, the name, description and input description serves as direct guidance for the parent agents to decide when it’s appropriate to use a tool.
 Clients who are using these agents directly, and not through other agents do not have to utilize the additional metadata (name, description, input description), but they can still use them as a source of documentation for what the agent is intended for and how it should be used.
 These clients still benefit from the flexible execution environment laid out in this ERC.

-In order to allow both fully on-chain, and off-chain agent execution environments, we introduced the `IERCAgentClient` which allows for asynchronous execution with a callback.
+In order to allow both Embedded and Callback-based agent execution environments, we introduced the `IERCAgentClient` which allows for both synchronous and asynchronous execution with callbacks.
 We want to provide as much flexibility for both current and future agent implementations as possible.
 Both on-chain and off-chain AI and ML inference solutions are being built in the community, so it is important to remain open to a wide range of solutions.
-In our reference, we provide a synchronous, on-chain agent executor precompile that could be used to run agents seamlessly in a single transaction.
-However, off-chain or asynchronous executors might be more appropriate for existing technologies that exist.
-We expect that specialized rollups or networks will make it more feasible to execute agents on-chain.
+In our reference, we provide an Embedded agent executor precompile that could be used to run agents seamlessly in a single transaction.
+However, off-chain or asynchronous executors might be more appropriate for existing infrastructure.
+We expect that specialized rollups or networks will make it more feasible to execute agents fully on-chain.

 Through the use of the `IERCAgentTool` interface, we can turn almost any smart contract into a tool for an agent to use.
 Human-readable descriptions have to be provided for each tool and parameter so LLMs know when to use them.
 To showcase the strengths of this interface, we later provide an example implementation of a simple wrapper tool `SimpleSmartContractTool` that can wrap any smart contract and expose it to agents.